sanders41/cookiecutter-python/README.md

 git commit -am 'Inital commit'
 ```

-Rename the master branch to main
+Rename the master branch to main.
+This step is optional and only needs to be done if you haven't set your global default branch name to main.

 ```zsh
 git branch -m master main